 1. Camera Stability.
 You will be taking long exposures, and any camera motion could impact the quality of the image.
-Try to utilize a monopod or stabilize the camera on the back of a theater seat.
+Try to utilize a monopod or stabilize the camera on the back of a seat.
 Do not hold the camera in front of you without support.

-Some cameras and lenses have stabilization features which help, but will not be able to compensate for large movements in the camera.
+Some cameras and lenses have stabilization features which help but will not be able to compensate for large movements in the camera.
 If you have an SLR, you may want to tuck your elbow into your belly, relax, hold your breath and gently press the shutter button.

 3. Flash Off.
-Most indoor settings that allow photography specifically state “no flash photography”.
-In many cases, you’ll just ruin the existing lighting, distract the other viewers and get yourself ejected from the event.
+Most indoor settings that allow photography specifically state “no flash photography.”
+In many cases, you’ll just ruin the existing lighting, distract the other viewers, and get yourself ejected from the event.
 Also, from seating distance and angle, many on-camera flashes will be largely ineffective.

 4. Exposure parameters.
-You will generally need to set your camera for high ISO or sensitivity (800 to 1600, some newer cameras will go to 3200 or more), low shutter speed (depends on your subject), and wide open F-stop (2.8 to 4.0).
+You will generally need to set your camera for high ISO or sensitivity (800 to 1600, some cameras will go to 3200 or more), low shutter speed (depends on your subject), and wide open F-stop (f/2.8 to 4.0).
 For those of you with point and shoot cameras, there may be a “night mode” or other preset which will attempt to deal with these conditions.

 5. Shutter Speed.
 Integral to the exposure parameters above, you’ll need to set a preferred shutter speed for the activity being photographed.
-Indoor sports events are often well lit, but you’ll still want to stop motion at 1/120 or faster speed.
+Indoor sports events are often well lit, but you’ll still want to stop motion at 1/120 of a second or faster speed.
 Indoor dance performances may be much darker, but also require at least 1/60 to 1/100 to stop motion.

 6. Underexposing.
 Sometimes, to get the right shutter speed, you may not have enough sensitivity and aperture to get a good exposure.
 Instead of lowering the shutter and getting a guaranteed blurry image, keep the shutter where you need and underexpose the image.
 In your image editor, you can push the exposure a couple of stops and get a good image, even though it looked too dark on the camera preview.

 7. White Balance.
 Getting this right in the camera will save you time.
-Many SLR’s have a white balance custom fuction, where you photograph a white or gray image and tell the camera to use that for your white reference.
+Many SLRs have a white balance custom function, where you photograph a white or gray image and tell the camera to use that for your white reference.
 If you can’t do that, try the canned settings on the camera and review the playback of samples to see the best playback of color tones to the actual room colors.
 Or, you can shoot RAW and fix it at import.

 8. Focus.
 Often cameras will have trouble focusing in dark settings.
 You may want to switch to manual focus, compose a test shot at the same distance to your subject, playback and zoom in the image to verify crisp focus on your subject.
 Then you’ll avoid the “hunting” and missed focus of your images when the action starts.